AviatrixSystems/Docs/HowTos/sfc_faq.rst

 |s3_endpoint|

-Note there is Endpoint policy but it controls who can use the Endpoint service, it does not control which destination S3 bucket the request can be granted.
+Note that an Endpoint policy controls who can use the Endpoint service, but it does not control which destination S3 bucket the request can be granted.

 Same issue of data leakage occurs if you upload files to S3 over public Internet.